uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="slack-setup"></a>
 #### Slack Setup

-The Fantasy Football Metrics Weekly Report application includes integration with the poplular personal and business chat app Slack, allowing your generated reports (or links to where they are stored on Google Drive) to be uploaded directly to Slack,  making it easy to share the report with all league members.
+The Fantasy Football Metrics Weekly Report application includes integration with the popular personal and business chat app Slack, allowing your generated reports (or links to where they are stored on Google Drive) to be uploaded directly to Slack,  making it easy to share the report with all league members.

 The following setup steps are ***required*** in order to allow the Slack integration to function properly: